adlnet/xAPI-Spec/xAPI.md

 * Additional properties SHOULD* NOT be added to Statements unless explicitly allowed by this specification.

 __Note:__ The LRS is recommended to reject Statements containing additional properties.
-Additional properties in Statements would mean that the Statement would not be interoperable with all LRS.
+Additional properties in Statements would mean that the Statement would not be interoperable with all LRSs.

 ###### LRS Requirements